RobinQu/katalyst/README.md

 * Extensions can be async functions that returns a promise
 * Export the extensions just like other objects in the project
+* Extensions are *automattically* loaded during the bootstrap phase

 ```
 module.exports = function(app) {